subsquid/docs/docs/develop-a-squid/evm-processor/index.md

 The batch consists of canonically ordered execution log items of the following kinds:

-- EVM log item.
+- `evmLog` kind item.
 The processor subscribes to EVM logs with the `EvmBatchProcessor.addLog()` method.
 It supports filters and data selection options.
-- EVM transaction item.
+- `transaction` kind item.
 The processor subscribes to EVM transaction with `EvmBatchProcessor.addTransaction()`.

 Further, the processor can extract additional data by querying the [historical runtime state](/develop-a-squid/evm-processor/storage-state-calls) and indeed any [external API](https://github.com/subsquid/squid-external-api-example).